hoffmangroup/segway/doc/segway.rst

 -----------
 Some factors that affect compute time and memory requirements:

-* the length of the longest region you are training or identifying on.
+* the length of the longest region you are training or identifying on
 * the number of tracks
 * the number of labels